-Project: Develop relationships with Ride and Drive event producers, local EV drivers, and

-EVs in the VCE service territory.

-Status: Concept in development.
-Proposal will be requested from at least two Ride and months of participating in Ride and Drive (if data is available - will depend on program investment level and event producer.
+- Project: Develop relationships with Ride and Drive event producers, local EV drivers, and car dealerships to host a free Ride and Drive event to promote the adoption of EVs in the VCE service territory. - Status: Concept in development.
+Proposal will be requested from at least two Ride and Drive event producers. - Metric:Number of Ride and Drive participants.
+Number of EVs purchased within six months of participating in Ride and Drive (if data is available will depend on program investment level and event producer.
 Historic average is 12% of Ride and Drive event attendees purchase an EV within six months of the event.)